Enable doctors to order exams and consult the results online, directly from their department.

 Starting in October 2010, in support of the CHU’s objective to integrate the process in a complete, automated chain, the CyberLab tool for ordering laboratory tests was gradually installed, beginning with rheumatology, geriatrics, ENT (surgery), ophthalmology (surgery), neurology, neurosurgery, trauma, pharmacy and endocrinology.
 Its deployment is ongoing across all of the facility’s departments and should take another two years.
 “The dialogue between the laboratory management solution and CyberLab is simple.
 There is little setup to do for the ordering tool.
 The LIS, specifically GLIMS, controls the generation of requests,” says Florent Ribardière.

 In the units and the laboratory alike, the solution provides safety and traceability, two fundamental requirements for accreditation.
 In the patient record, context sensitive calls to CyberLab let the doctor specify an order, whether it is immediate or deferred.
 The nurses prepare the tubes and carry out the blood sampling based on the sample collection plan indicated in CyberLab (generated by GLIMS).
 Labels are printed and samples then labelled directly in the department.
-Then they are sent to the centralised sample reception.
+Then they are sent to the centralized sample reception.

 “Before, the tubes were first labelled with the patient number and then relabelled at the laboratory.
 CyberLab has reinforced on the one hand safety, because labelling is done only once, and on the other hand traceability.
-Another advantage: if, for example, the colour of the container is changed, it is no longer necessary to inform the departments because the information is indicated on the labels printed there, and is updated automatically.
+Another advantage: if, for example, the color of the container is changed, it is no longer necessary to inform the departments because the information is indicated on the labels printed there, and is updated automatically.
 This simplifies things considerably,” highlights Florent Ribardière.

 A window to the outside